View Source AWS.VPCLattice (aws-elixir v1.0.4)

 View Source

-Associates a service with a service network.
+Associates the specified service with the specified service network.

 You can't use this operation if the service and service network are already associated or if there is a disassociation or deletion in progress.
 If the association fails, you can retry the operation by deleting the association and recreating it.